ppham27/phillypham/README.md

   ]
 }
 ```
 You'll need to create `facebookDevelopment.json`, too.
-I believe one of the tests requires a user that has the same email as a Facebook test user and a Google test user.
+One of the tests requires a user that has the same email as a Facebook test user and a Google test user.
 See the comment in `test.js`.

 `sweetCaptcha.json` looks like:
 ```